vgwb/Antura/docs/dev/DiscoverED/framework.md

 **Data export for Unity:**

-- **standardized format:** "Homer" will export dialogue, quest data, and translations in a format specifically designed to be easily parsed by the Unity framework. this ensures a smooth pipeline from content creation to in-game implementation.
+- **standardized format:** "Homer" exports dialogue, quest data, and translations in a format specifically designed to be easily parsed by the Unity framework. this ensures a smooth pipeline from content creation to in-game implementation.
 - **version control & collaboration:** (potentially) features to support multiple users working on the same project and managing different versions of the narrative.

 ## Why this framework: benefits and impact